jammeryhq/website/content/team/marcus.md

   title: Follow Chris on Github
 - network: Instagram
   url: https://instagram.com/smokeyfro
-  title: Follow Chris on Instagram
+  title: Follow Marcus on Instagram
 - network: Youtube
   url: https://youtube.com/smokeyfro
-  title: Follow Chris on Youtube
+  title: Follow Marcus on Youtube
 - network: Website
   url: https://smokeyfro.com/
-  title: Check out Chris's portfolio
+  title: Check out Marcus's portfolio
 excerpt: Marcus is a senior consultant for ServiceNow and Microfocus ServiceManager.
-He has more than 10 years expierence in customizing enterprice tools.
-In his free time he creates new starters and plugins for gridsome and helping in the community.
-Also he loves to ride his motorcycle at the racetrack.
+He has more than 10 years experience in customizing enterprise tools.
+In his free time he creates plugins and starters for Gridsome and helps out the community.
+He also loves to ride his motorcycle at the race-track.
 ---